Healthdirect Free Australian health advice you can count on.

 What are the symptoms of AMD?

-At first, you may not notice any symptoms of AMD.
-That’s why regular eye tests are essential, even if you don’t notice any change in your vision.
+At first you may not notice any symptoms of AMD.
+That's why regular eye tests are essential.
+Even if you don't notice any change in your vision.

 Common symptoms include:

-• difficulty reading despite wearing glasses
+• difficulty reading even with glasses

 • dark patches in the centre of your vision